 We’ll discuss ‘The Shape of Water’ in greater detail since it won the best picture award.

 The Shape of Water got comments with mixed sentiments

 Although positive sentiment dominates in the comments on The Shape of Water trailer, the number of comments that expressed sentiments like anger, disgust, and negativity were also close in numbers.
 This means, not everyone was impressed by the trailer and many even disliked it for some reason.
 However, none of these seemingly affected the success of this movie.

 Oscar nomination can change an audience’s perception of a movie

 The Shape of Water dominated with 13 nominations on 23rd January 2018, when the 90th Academy Awards nominations were announced.
 There has been a sharp rise in the positive sentiment and the gap between positive and negative sentiment widened which suggests that the perception of a movie among the public can be impacted by Oscar nomination and win.

 We created a word cloud to find the most commonly occurring words in the comments for “The Shape of Water” trailer.

-The most common words are Abe, Hellboy, Bioshock, looks, like and love.
+The most common words are Abe, Hellboy, Bioshock, looks, like, and love.
 This clearly means the commentators were comparing the creature or plotline of the movie with Hellboy movie (‘Abe’ character) and Bioshock game.
-We can also see that the audience were quite curious about the love and romance element in the movie despite the couple belonging to two entirely different forms of life.
+We can also see that the audience was quite curious about the love and romance element in the movie despite the couple belonging to two entirely different forms of life.

 Relationship between words – network graph of bigrams